 There are homes within the community that have had Solar Panels installed.
 The roof area of where the Solar Panels have been installed is NOT

 the responsibility of the H.O.A.
 Please obtain any paper work, agreements and documentation provided from the company that performed the installation.

 Section I: Introduction, page 18, item 13: Maintenance of the Offering Plan: The only areas on the individual homes to be maintained by the Association will be to paint the garage and front doors and the upkeep and maintenance roofs and the exterior facade of the homes.
 Leaders & Gutters:

-The Upkeep, maintenance and or replacement of the leaders & gutters n the home are the responsibility if the homeowners.
+The Upkeep and maintenance only of the leaders and gutters is the responsibility of the Association.
+Replacement of the leaders & gutters on the home are the responsibility if the homeowners.

 Exterior front & garage doors will be kept white and will be re-painted by the HOA every two (2) years.
 If you have a back door it must be white.
 Maintenance and upkeep of the rear door, or slider door is the responsibility of the homeowner.
 If you have replaced either door with a vinyl or metal door, you must notify us immediately, so your home will be by-passed and NOT painted.
 Any repairs needed to either the garage or front door is the sole responsibility of the homeowner.
 If you change the color of your doors, you will be fined.Exterminating:

 The HOA will be responsible for beehives, exterior condition of termites, bees , yellow jacks, and wasps that are attached to the outside of your home.

 The interior exterminating of the home is the homeowner’s responsibility.